 Are you scary violent mean?

-I usually don’t get this question directly but I do know that individuals and organizations, especially in academic and activist circles, make these kinds of statements about me.
+I usually don’t get this question directly but I do know these kinds of statements are made about me.
 I’m direct and unafraid to share my political analyses on issues that matter to women and girls.
 I treat everyone with respect in these matters but I’m not responsible if someone’s feelings get hurt by political disagreements.